richardgiddings/simple_api_app/README.md

 A simple API app using Python and Django using Postgres.
 I used Ubuntu and VSCode for development.

+This app enables the adding of a tasks with the fields: title description status due date

+The status is a defined set of values stored on the database.

 ## Requirements

 Django needs to be installed locally for development.
 See: